cswangjiawei/pytorch-cnn-sentence-classification/README.md

 # cnn-sentence-classification
-pytorch torchtext implemention of Convolutional Neural Networks for Sentence Classification
+This is the implementation of the Convolutional Neural Networks for Sentence Classification pytorch version